queilawithaQ/documentation/_pro/builds-and-configuration/setting-ssh-private-key.md

 ```

 {% csnote info %}
-If you're unfamiliar with Codeship Pro, then check out our step-by-step walk-through on [setting up a private SSH key](https://github.com/codeship-library/setting-ssh-private-key-in-pro).
+If you're unfamiliar with CodeShip Pro, then check out our step-by-step walk-through on [setting up a private SSH key](https://github.com/codeship-library/setting-ssh-private-key-in-pro).
 {% endcsnote %}

 <br>